albertkun/21S-ASIAAM-191A-Assignments/Week_02/readme.md

 - Set up GitHub pages for your repo

 ###  Submission:
+- Commit and publish your file to [GitHub pages](https://guides.github.com/features/pages/)
-- In the `week_02` folder, add a `readme.md` that links to your GitHub pages, it should look something like this:
+- Find your `index.html` in the `Week_02` folder and copy the URL.
+It should look something like this:

   - https://albertkun.github.io/21S-ASIAAM-191A-Assignments/Week_02/index.html